| Description |

 The A3035 provides no connection between the memory manager and the program memory, so the processor runs only programs that were written to its non-volatile configuration memory at the time the device was programmed.
 The device may not be reprogrammed once it is encapsulated.
 The A3041 provides write-only access to the program memory through the memory manager, which allows the processor to receive programs through its crystal radio and write them to a section of its program memory reserved for the purpose.

-A single interrupt request input, IRQ, will interrupt the processor, provided the processor's interrupt flag (I) is not set.
+The Interrupt Request (IRQ) input interrupts the processor, provided the processor's interrupt flag (I) is not set.
 The interrupt controller provides interrupt bits for various interrupt sources, mask bits to enable or disable assertion of IRQ by these individual interrupt bits, as well as set and reset bits that the processor can use to clear and assert interrupts.
-The A3035A application provides an interrupt timer that can be configured by the processor to generate regular interrupts.
-The stack pointer overflow output, STOF, indicates to the interrupt controller that the processor's internal stack has overflowed, which should generate an interrupt with IRQ.
+The A3041 application provides two sixteen-bit delay timer interrupts and two eight-bit periodic interrupt clocks.
+The OSR8 provides an Interrupt Service (ISRV) output that indicates the CPU is servicing an interrupt.

 The RESET input to the processor will reset its stack pointer and program counter and re-start program execution from the starting address.
 In the A3035A, the start address is 0x0000, and the interrupt address, to which the processor jumps upon servicing an interrupt, is 0x0003.
 Both locations should be occupied by an unconditional jump instruction that takes the processor to the correct program.
 The OSR8 "jp nn" instruction occupies three bytes.
 The OSR8 has no reset instruction.
 The A3035A application provides a software reset bit the processor can set to cause RESET to be asserted for one CK period.